-David moved to Oxford in 2011 to take a position as a University Lecturer (now Associate Professor) in Engineering Science, and a Tutorial Fellowship at St Hilda’s College.
+In 2011, David moved to Oxford where he is now Professor of Engineering Science and Tutorial Fellow at St Hilda’s College.
 His current research interests are focused on modelling and managing energy storage systems, for electric vehicles as well as grid and off-grid power systems.

 His group’s aim is to improve performance and cost by predicting dynamics and lifetime, estimating temperatures and faults, and measuring how and why devices perform in the real world.
 This requires them to address fundamental issues in modelling, instrumentation and data processing.

-David is a Senior Member of the IEEE, and part of the editorial board of the IEEE Transactions on Sustainable Energy.
+David is a Senior Member of the IEEE, an editorial board member for the IEEE Transactions on Industrial Informatics, and an editorial board member for Oxford Open Energy.